Sedrick Barefield: Professional career

 After going undrafted in the 2019 NBA draft, Barefield signed with the Oklahoma City Thunder of the National Basketball Association (NBA) for NBA Summer League.
 He subsequently joined the Oklahoma City Blue of the NBA G League.
 Barefield posted 29 points, one rebound, one assist and one steal in a 149–117 win over the Stockton Kings on January 17, 2020.
 He averaged 9.0 points, 1.4 rebounds and 1.4 assists per game, shooting 39 percent from behind the arc.

-On July 16, 2020, he signed with Nevėžis Kėdainiai of the Lithuanian Basketball League.
+On July 16, 2020, Barefield signed with Nevėžis Kėdainiai of the Lithuanian Basketball League.
+He scored 22 points in a close loss to BC Šiauliai.
+Against Rytas Vilnius, he put up 29 points, but they still lost their sixth consecutive game.
+Several months later, he recorded 28 points in the final game of the regular season, but his team still fell to dead last in the league.

+Barefiel joined Apollon Patras in Greece after his stint in Lithuania.
+In three games, he registered 3.0 points in 12.6 minutes of play.

 On February 27, 2022, Barefield was reacquired by the Oklahoma City Blue.

-In May 2022, he declared for the PBA Season 47 draft.
+In May 2022, Barefield declared for the PBA season 47 draft.
+However, he was not able to join the draft, as he failed to submit his passport to the league before the deadline.

 On September 8, 2022, Barefield signed with the Taipei Fubon Braves of the P. League+.
+However, he never played for the team.

 On October 11, 2022, Barefield signed with the Tainan TSG GhostHawks of the T1 League.
+He only played one game for them before being released by the team.

 On February 7, 2023, it was reported that Barefield signed with the Bay Area Dragons of the East Asia Super League as their Asian import.
+The contract only lasted for the EASL Champions Week.
+He helped Bay Area claim third place in that tournament.

+In April 2023, Barefield joined Guinean club SLAC of the Basketball Africa League (BAL), qualifying as an import player in the 2023 season.